 We currently have no sales, marketing or distribution capabilities and no experience in building a sales force or distribution capabilities.
 To be able to commercialize any of our therapeutic candidates upon approval, if at all, we must either develop internal sales, marketing and distribution capabilities, which will be expensive and time consuming, or enter into out-licensing arrangements with third parties to perform these services.
-In 2009, we entered into an exclusive, royalty-bearing worldwide out-licensing arrangement with Ikaria with respect to BL-1040.
+In July 2009, we entered into an exclusive, royalty-bearing worldwide out-licensing arrangement with Ikaria with respect to BL-1040, which was amended and restated in August 2009.
 Under the arrangement, Ikaria is obligated to use commercially reasonable efforts to complete clinical development of, and to commercialize, BL-1040 or a product related thereto.
-In June 2013, we signed an exclusive, royalty-bearing out-licensing agreement with Jiangsu Chia-tai Tianqing Pharmaceutical Co., Ltd., or CTTQ, the leading Chinese pharmaceutical company in the liver disease therapeutic area, for the development and commercialization of BL-8030, an orally available treatment for the Hepatitis C virus (HCV).
-Under the terms of the agreement, we granted CTTQ exclusive rights to develop, manufacture and commercialize BL-8030 in China and Hong Kong, and CTTQ is obligated to use commercially reasonable efforts to complete clinical development of, and to commercialize, BL-8030 in such territories.
-We retained the right to develop and commercialize BL-8030 in other parts of the world.
+In May 2011, we reacquired from Cypress Bioscience all out-licensed development and commercialization rights to BL-1020.
+Unless we enter into an out-licensing arrangement with a new partner with respect to BL-1020, we may elect to develop and commercialize BL-1020 internally.